ds4se/chapters/venkatesh-prasad-ranganath/simpleExplanationsAreBetter.md

 While _patterns-based comparison of logs [1]_ helped the USB team to identify instances of different traffic patterns exhibited by USB2 and USB3 drivers, the instances did not make immediate sense as _the reasons for reporting the instances were not apparent_ (due to the seemingly ad-hoc choice of various ranking orders and thresholds.)
 Consequently, the developer could not easily identify the interesting instances that required further exploration; hence, the solution could not be used in its current state.

-The information was available but it was hard to grok.
+We had the required information but it wasn't easily accessible.

 ## "Just tell us what is different and nothing more"